jorbDehmel/oak/README.md

 - You can call a multi-argument `=` operator (`Copy`) like this:
     `a = (b, c, d);` (as of `Oak` `0.0.10`)

+# Packages Included With the Standard Install

+The following packages are included with the `Oak` source code on `github`.
+These can be installed via the command `make packages`.

+## `extra`

+This package includes a regular expression interface and some resources for bitwise, hexadecimal, and ASCII printing of data structures.
+These prints allow you to see the contents of any arbitrary type.

+## `sdl`

+This package interfaces with the `C` `SDL2` library, which allows access to graphics.
+This library is useful for games.

+## `std`

+This package includes files vital for the function of nearly all `Oak` programs.
+It should be included in virtually all programs.

+## `stl`

+This package is the standard templated library for `Oak`.
+It includes generic implementations of the following data structures.

+- Binary Search Tree
+- List (doubly linked list)
+- Map (linear probing symbol table)
+- Queue
+- Set
+- Stack
+- Vector (vec)

 # `Oak` Compiler Structure

 This section is not required for a programmer-level